 Enjoy your summer days..

-- Assorted toppings like freeze dried strawberries sprinkles or chopped nuts
+- Assorted toppings such as sprinkles, freeze dried strawberries or chopped nuts

-- In a medium saucepan, add the strawberries, fresh lemon juice and sugar.
-Place on medium heat and stir occasionally until the mixture bubbles and comes together into a sauce.
-It will look syrupy with chunks of strawberry, about 15 minutes.
-Remove from heat and stir in vanilla.
-Place in a medium bowl and chill for at least 30 minutes.
-After chilling, set aside about 1 tablespoon of sauce for each pop, which will vary depending on your molds.
+- Add the strawberries to a medium sauce pan with the sugar and lemon juice.
+Place the pan on medium heat, stirring occasionally until the mixture bubbles and comes together into a sauce.
+It will look syrupy, but still have small chunks of strawberry, about 15 minutes.
+Remove from heat and stir in the vanilla.
+Place the mixture in a medium bowl and chill in the refrigerator for at least 30 minutes.
+After chilling, set aside about 1 tablespoon of sauce for each pop.

-- You should have approximately 3 cups of strawberry liquid, not counting what strawberry sauce you have set aside.
+- You should have approximately 3 cups of strawberry liquid, not counting strawberry sauce that was set aside.

-- Using a popsicle mold, fill each mold with the strawberry/coconut mixture about 1/3 full.
+- Using a Popsicle mold, fill with the strawberry/coconut mixture about 1/3 full.
 Freeze for 30-40 minutes until set.

-- Spoon a tablespoon or so of strawberry sauce into each mold.
+- Remove from freezer and spoon a tablespoon of the reserved strawberry sauce into each mold.
 Return pops to freezer for about 30 minutes until set.
-Divide remaining mixture into each mold and place lids on pops.
-Freeze until completely set, or overnight (preferred.)
+Divide remaining strawberry/coconut mixture into each mold and place the lids on the pops.
+Freeze until completely set, or preferably, overnight.